tdebroc/offlineOnlineApp/README.md

 ## Cons
-- For the moment SELECT requests doesn't work with JOIN
+- For the moment SELECT and UPDATE requests don't work with the JOIN statement.
 - Consistency is not perfect : Be careful with the appengine datastore delay.
 The choice of using timestamp to check datastore synchronization should be discussed because it may lead to conficts.

 ##Technologies